a2ncer/EventStoreApp/README.md

 Project | Description
 ------------ | -------------
-IntegrationTests | Tests for REST API, need to be run WebApi and MongoDB ApplicationServices | Commands, Queries and Handlers Domain | Domain models and abstractions
+IntegrationTests | Tests for REST API, need to be running WebApi and MongoDB before running tests ApplicationServices | Commands, Queries and Handlers Domain | Domain models and abstractions
 Infrastructure | Repositories implementations